 Throughout the school year Anansi Charter School will open its doors at 8:00 AM, and class time will begin promptly at 8:30 AM.
-We encourage all children to arrive by 8:15 AM so that they may settle in to the classroom prior to the start of morning routines.
-On Mondays, Tuesdays, Wednesdays, and Thursdays, students will be dismissed at 3:30 PM, while on Fridays students are dismissed at 2:15 PM to allow for teacher in-service time.
-All students who are not participating in the Anansi Charter School's Aftercare Program must be picked up promptly by 3:45 PM on Mondays, Tuesdays, Wednesdays, and Thursdays and by 2:30 PM on Fridays.
-In the event that a child is not picked up by the end of the school day he or she will automatically be enrolled in the Anansi Charter School's Aftercare Program for that day and you will be billed accordingly.
+We encourage all students to arrive by 8:15 AM so that they may settle in prior to the start of morning routines.
+On Mondays, Tuesdays, Wednesdays, and Thursdays, students will be dismissed at 3:30 PM, while on Fridays students are dismissed at

+1:30 PM to allow for teacher in-service time, 7-8 students are dismissed 3:45 PM on Mondays, Tuesdays, Wednesdays, and Thursdays, and 1:30 PM on Fridays.
+All students must be picked up promptly by 3:45 PM on Mondays, Tuesdays, Wednesdays, and Thursdays and by 1:45 PM on Fridays.